groupdocs-search/GroupDocs.Search-for-Java/Docs/content/search/java/developer-guide/advanced-usage/searching/highlighting-search-results.md

 *   [setCustomExtractor](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#setCustomExtractor(com.groupdocs.search.common.IFieldExtractor)) method sets an extractor used during indexing, it is necessary if the text of the document was not saved in the index;
 *   [setAdditionalFields](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#setAdditionalFields(com.groupdocs.search.common.DocumentField%5B%5D)) method sets additional document fields added during document indexing which are also necessary if the document text was not saved in the index;
 *   [setCancellation](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#setCancellation(com.groupdocs.search.common.Cancellation)) method sets an object used to cancel the operation;
+*   [setGenerateHead](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#setGenerateHead(boolean)) method sets a flag to specify whether the Head tag is generated in the output HTML;
-*   [getMetadataIndexingOptions](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#getMetadataIndexingOptions()) method returns an object for specifying metadata indexing options.
+*   [getMetadataIndexingOptions](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/TextOptions#getMetadataIndexingOptions()) method returns an object for specifying metadata indexing options;
+*   [setUseInlineStyles](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/HighlightOptions#setUseInlineStyles(boolean)) method sets a flag to specify whether inline styles or CSS class are used to highlight occurrences;
+*   [setHighlightColor](https://apireference.groupdocs.com/search/java/com.groupdocs.search.options/HighlightOptions#setHighlightColor(com.groupdocs.search.options.Color)) method sets a color used to highlight occurrences.

 The other options are used for highlighting occurrences in text fragments.